Jeannie Colvin, MFT

 We use these to understand what the the dream's message is for.
 For example is it:

-• a message of encouragement or a message urging you to address something in your waking life, as just a few examples
+• A message of encouragement or a message urging you to address something in your waking life

 Understanding the Self